nrinaudo/nrinaudo.github.com/_recschemes/ana.md

 }
 ```

-If we have a head and tail, then we'll turn that into a list.
+If we have a head and tail, we'll turn them into a list.
 Otherwise, we have the empty list.

 We can update `unfold` to take `embed` as a parameter, which allows us to get rid of explicit references to `Cons` and `Nil`: